M1ke324/Bios_Qemu/README.md

     Launches the built image in QEMU.

 - `debug`
     Starts QEMU with debugging options.
 Qemu opens a port on :1234 for gdb debugging and wait.
-It aslo print a log of the code execute by the machine and the read/write operations on the vga registers.
+It aslo print a log of the code execute by the machine and the read/write operations on the vga and pci registers.

 - `clean`
     Remove bios.bin, logfiles and build files.